wibidata/YCSB/kiji/README.md

 To facilitate custom Avro schemas, we've created a number of new classes:

   * `AvroWorkload` - similar to the CoreWorkload but with Avro data.
   * `AvroDBClient` - An interface for DB clients that support Avro operations.
-Presently only Kiji.
+Presently only implemented for Kiji.
+Does not yet implement deletes.
   * `AvroValueController` - An interface for factories to generate Avro records.
+Subclass this to use different schemas.

 To use this, one must take the following steps:

   1. Select an Avro schema to test.
   2. Make a table layout for it and install it.
-For example:
+For example on Kiji you could use this DDL command:

       <pre>CREATE TABLE kijitable WITH DESCRIPTION 'A table for YCSB with SampleRecord avro values'
       ROW KEY FORMAT HASH PREFIXED(2)